Bangka Island (North Sulawesi): Geography

 Bangka has an area of 4,778 hectares.
-Geographical faces of the island include forests, hills, coconut plantations, rocky outcrops, mangroves and pristine beaches.
+The geographical faces of the island include forests, hills, coconut plantations, rocky outcrops, mangroves and pristine beaches.

 The largest village is Lihunu, followed by Kahuku and Libas.

 Economy

 Local commerce involves selling fish and agricultural products such as coconuts, copra, cloves, maize and vegetables.
 Some locals are also employed by the island's five eco-tourism ventures, which specialize in diving and snorkeling.

 Tourism: Bangka's popularity as international tourism destination has increased since its first dive resort was opened in 1987.
 Most of the sandy beaches and coral reefs attractive to tourists are located at the southwestern and southern parts of the island.
 The northern coastline is rockier and its waters contain more seagrass than spectacular coral.

 Demography

 Most residents are from the Sangihe-Siao ethnic group.
 According to the 2000 census, the population of the island's three villages totaled 2,649 (Lihunu 1,162, Kahuku 983 and Libas 504).
 In 2010 the population of the villages had declined to 2,397 (Lihunu 1,029, Kahuku 938 and Libas 430).
 Other residents live outside the villages and at the five resorts.

 Most of the population is split between those who work as fishermen and those who work as farmers.
 Other islanders work as civil servants, teachers, on resorts or other occupations.